-According to Stanford economist Nicholas Bloom, 42% of the U.S. labor force is now working remotely.
-This trend has been on the rise for the last decade, but in the wake of the pandemic, many companies have had to scramble to convert to a remote workforce—to varying degrees of success.
+Stanford economist Nicholas Bloom reports that 42% of the U.S. labor force is currently working from home.
+This trend has been growing over the past ten years, but due to the pandemic, many companies have quickly shifted to remote work with mixed results.

 For companies without the infrastructure or culture in place, the transition has been a little rocky.
 That’s why focusing on culture is more important than ever.
 When you proactively nurture your culture, you can bring the best parts of the office to life for workers behind the screen, and maintain an integrated and engaged team no matter where you are.